TheAlgorithms/JavaScript/README.md

 <!-- Body -->

-Before contributing to this repository, make sure to read our [Contribution Guidelines](CONTRIBUTING.md).
+         helooooooooBefore contributing to this repository, make sure to read our [Contribution Guidelines](CONTRIBUTING.md).
 You can look at other [TheAlgorithms Repositories][repositories] or the [issues with a "help wanted" label][help-wanted] for inspiration regarding what to implement.
 Our maintainers will guide you through how to make your contribution properly if you make any mistakes.
 The names of the maintainers of this repository are listed in the